andrewheumann/jSwan/README.md

 This component lets you deconstruct JSON into lists of keys and values, rather than producing a separate output for every property.
 You can also supply an optional key input to select only certain keys from an object.

 ![Desrialize KV Example](documentation/deserialize-kv-example.png)

+### Thanks ###
+Special thanks to Jonatan Schumacher, Leland Jobson, Serena Li, and Brian Ringley for their contributions to this project as users, testers, and contributors!